 When the video concluded she pinched the bridge of her nose with her finger and thumb of her left hand.
 How the hell did this get out?
 She looked back to the video and found it was connected to an article.
 One about her, just from looking at it she knew what it was instantly.

 Damn snuff piece.
 She thought before glancing to her friend who was still asleep.
 Then as quietly as she could go, Taryn placed on her sandals and a long sleeved dark blue shrug over her shoulders.
 Currently she was wearing dark grey sweatpants and a black tank top as pajamas, but with at least the shrug, she could look a little more modest in the hall as she took her key card and left the room.
-It was the middle of the night so there were practically no one about thankfully, meaning she could at least make a call.
+It was the middle of the night so there was practically no one about thankfully, meaning she could at least make a call.

-Finding a quite corner Taryn moved to it, there was a window looking out to the bustling night life of Tokyo as she took at seat on a bench in front of the window.
+Finding a quiet corner Taryn moved to it, there was a window looking out to the bustling night life of Tokyo as she took at seat on a bench in front of the window.
 Then looked to her phone only to find herself hesitating, should she even bother?
 For all she knew her family could have already known about it.
 Her parents always told her not to let articles like that bother her, and technically it hadn’t since she was so used to it.
 But it was the fact that the video clip in question came from the court room, and from the angel of it, looked to be from the jury stands.
 If that were true, then there was an issue.

 In the end she pressed call, if it had already been dealt with, then it was dealt with, and if not then it would be.
 She could hear the ring a few times before it was picked up.
 However, it was not who she expected to answer.